CompassionCH/compassion-modules/partner_personal_info/readme/DESCRIPTION.rst

 Creates a new tab in the partner form for gathering all sensitive information about sponsors.
-Adds privacy statement agreements to keep track of user approval, and personal unique identifier for partners.
+Adds also a personal unique identifier for partners.